PiwikPRO/PPMS-PublicDocs/integrations/PWA_Integration.md

 The PWA module for Piwik PRO does exactly this.
 It also adds fetch handlers to cache the ppms.js and the container scripts, so they can also be run offline.
 Lastly, when failed requests are retried, the module also automatically sets (or updates) the `cdt` in the request payload to ensure timestamps in Piwik PRO reflect the time of the original user interaction.

-## Enabling the Piwik PRO module for Progressive web applications
+## Enable Piwik PRO for progressive web apps

 To enable collecting data from your PWAs using Piwik PRO Analytics, call the initialize() method in your service worker: